Suparshvanatha: Jain biography

-Life before renunciation

 Suparśvanātha was the seventh Jain Tīrthankara of the present age (avasarpini).
 He was born to King Pratishtha and Queen Prithvi at Varanasi on 12 Jestha Shukla in the Ikshvaku clan.
 There is temple dedicated to Suparshvanatha built in Bhadaini, Varanasi to commemorate the birth of Suparshvanatha.
 Nine months before the birth of Suparśvanātha, Queen Prithivī dreamt the sixteen most auspicious dreams.

+His height is mentioned as 200 dhanusha.
+He is said to have lived for 2,000,000 purva.
 Suparśvanātha spent 5 lakh pūrva as youth (kumāra kāla) and ruled His kingdom for 14 lakh pūrva and 20 pūrvāṇga (rājya kāla).
 Suparśvanātha was married and ruled after his father King Pratistha.
 He conducted affairs in state and looked after well being of individual.

-Renunciation

 According to Jain legends, When he observed tree leaves falling and flower wilting, he renounced his worldly life.
 He gave his kingdom to his son and became a Jain ascetic.
 After 9 months and then obtained Kevala Jnana (omniscience).
 After a many years of spreading his knowledge, he is said to have attained nirvana at Sammed Shikharji on the sixth day of the dark half of the month of Phālguna.

-Disciples

 According to Jain texts Balladatta Svami was the leader of the Suparśvanātha disciples and 20 lakh years he also achieved nirvana.

+Suparsvanatha is said to have been born 9,000 crore sagara after his predecessor, Padmaprabha.
+His successor, Chandraprabha, is said to have been born 900 crore sagara after him.